Introduction

 Day 5: Return

-Depart from Hotel Stella Del Nord, walk down to Courmayeur bus station SAVDA.
+Depart from Hotel Stella Del Nord, walk down to the Courmayeur bus station SAVDA.
 The ticket office is right behind the station.
-Get a 15€ ticket to Chamonix (9am, 11am, 12am, 2pm, 4pm, 6pm – There may have more departure in July/August).
+Get a 15€ ticket to Chamonix (9 am, 11 am, 12 am, 2 pm, 4 pm, 6 pm – There may be more departures in July/August).

-The ride takes 45min and will end in Chamonix Bus Sud station.
+The ride takes 45 minutes and will end at the Chamonix Bus Sud station.
 From there you can take the bus 1 to Les Houches.

 Variant 1: Add one more stage

 Not enough yet?
-You could keep hiking the stage 5 of the TMB from Courmayeur to Rifugio Bonatti or even Hotel Chalet Val Ferret.
-From there you can always take the bus 924 back to Courmayeur.
+You could keep hiking stage 5 of the TMB from Courmayeur to Rifugio Bonatti, or even to Hotel Chalet Val Ferret.
+From there, you can always take the bus 924 back to Courmayeur.

 You have completed half of the Tour du Mont Blanc (or almost).
-Any further would mean that you will need to hike the complete TMB.
-For this read our next article on it.
+Any further would mean you would need to hike the entire TMB.

 Cost of the half Tour du Mont Blanc

-Without taking into account the transportation or the food and if you follow the same route we did, you will be spending for 2 for the half TMB:
+Without taking into account the transportation or the food, and if you follow the same route we did, you will be spending 2 for the half TMB:

 - Shower in Refuge Col de la Croix du Bonhomme : 6€